A few months ago, Seth and I had the privilege of interviewing self-storage investing expert Scott Meyers in episode 28 of the REtipster podcast.

 2. This wasn't the most organized course I've taken.

-I do have some pretty strong critiques with the program (and I’ll get into all of them later in this post), but all the issues I bring up have more to do with the “packaging” of the content rather than the content itself.
+I do have some pretty strong critiques of the program (and I'll get into all of them later in this post), but all the issues I bring up have more to do with the “packaging” of the content rather than the content itself.

 In the world of self-storage, to my knowledge, it seems that there are only two educators who seem to really know their stuff, and Scott is one of them (the other is Mark Helm, though outside of his book, I haven't had any direct experience with him).

 Scott, hands down, has some of the best content out there on the subject of self-storage.
 When taking the course, though, I found there wasn't a clearly defined “path” by which to get through it, which made it difficult and frustrating at times.